kadena-community/kadena.js/packages/apps/docs/README.md

 This guide describes how you can make changes to the documentation website directly by editing source files or indirectly by requesting updates.
 You can follow these instructions whether you are an internal or external contributor.

-## Prerequisites
+## Before you begin

-Before you begin, verify that you meet the following basic requirements:
+To follow the steps in this guide, verify the following basic requirements:

 - You have a code editor, a GitHub account, and experience using command-line programs, including `git` commands and command line options.
-- You are familiar with using the Markdown markup language to add formatting elements to plain text documents.
+- You are familiar with using Markdown to add formatting elements to plain text documents.
   For information about using Markdown, see the [Markdown Guide](https://www.markdownguide.org/).

 - You have the `pnpm` package manager installed.